 In the neutralizing environment, the two distributions overlap, suggesting that devoicing took place for fricatives word-finally.
-The mean voicing proportion during frication was 10% (SD = 6).
-Representative tokens are illustrated in Figures 5a and 5b.
-Table 4 summarizes the acoustic properties of target words in the neutralization environment.
+Voicing (%) of the underlyingly voiced fricatives was significantly different between word-final position and non-word-final position [independent two-group Mann-Whitney U Test, W=1, p<0.001], whereas that of the underlyingly voiceless fricatives was not [W=1006, p=0.1271].
+We again take these to be evidence that word-final fricatives were phonologically devoiced, despite being followed by a sonorant.
+The mean voicing proportion during frication in word-final position was 10% (SD=6).
+Representative tokens are illustrated in Figures 5(a) and 5(b).
+Table 5 summarizes the acoustic properties of target words in the neutralizing environment.